spenceforce/threads/README.rst

 is already a value in the channel, calling ``send()`` on the channel will block that thread until the value is removed from the channel.
 In both cases, the channel will release control to allow other threads to run.

-.. warning:: The same precautions that need to be taken when using stateful
-             objects across threads still applies to objects sent through channels.
-The preferred way to use channels is by passing *data* or *messages* through them instead of stateful objects.